 Is the Advance Health Care Directive different from a Durable Power of Attorney for Health Care?

-Persons of all ages may unexpectedly be in a position where they cannot speak for themselves, such as an accident or severe illness.
-In these situations, having an Advance Health Care Directive assures that your doctor knows your wishes about the kind of care you want and/or who you want to make decisions on your behalf.
+Having an Advance Health Care Directive assures that your doctor knows your wishes.
+They will know what kind of care you want and who you want to make decisions on your behalf.

 Does this mean only one person can decide for me?
-What if I want others involved, too?
+What if I want others involved?